Jack Rosendaal

-Jacobus ("Jack") Cornelius Rosendaal (born September 12, 1973 in Apeldoorn, Gelderland) is a retired decathlete from the Netherlands, who represented his native country at the 1996 Summer Olympics in Atlanta, United States.
+Jacobus Cornelius Rosendaal (born September 12, 1973, in Apeldoorn, Gelderland) is a retired Dutch decathlete, who represented his native country at the 1996 Summer Olympics in Atlanta, United States.
 There he finished in 21st place in the men's decathlon competition, earning a total number of 8.035 points.
 The other competitor from the Netherlands, Marcel Dost, ended up in 18th position, collecting 8.111 points.